Nick0915/FencingAIRef/notes.md

       * Would take >20 hours to label everything
       * Ended up doing this on hopper with multiprocessing
         * Forgot to time it, but it took <8 hours (that's how long I salloc'd for)
-    * This algorithm assumes that scores only ever increase monotonicly (ideally, they do), but they may jump around weirdly in the video
+    * This algorithm assumes that scores only ever increase monotonically (ideally, they do), but they may jump around weirdly in the video
       * Due to ref mistakes, tech issues, cards, overturning points, etc.
       * So we are losing some potentially useful training points, but it's pretty uncommon so not a big deal
     * Finally, check the validity of these labels (in `2.1_clean_up_labels.py`) and clean them up